jburzynski/TypeGenDocs/source/usingtypegen.rst

 	    myProperty2: string;
 	}

-Primitive property/field types
+Native property/field types
 ------------------------------

-All property/field types that can be represented by TypeScript primitive types will be automatically mapped to the corresponding TypeScript native types.
+Property/field types that can be represented by TypeScript built-in types will be automatically mapped to the corresponding TypeScript types.
 The mapping of C# to TypeScript files is presented below:

+* *dynamic* -> *any*
 * *int, long, float, double, decimal* -> *number*
 * *string* -> *string*
 * *bool* -> *boolean*
 * *object* -> *object*
+* *DateTime* -> *Date*

+Additionally, any type that implements the *IDictionary* interface (or the *IDictionary* interface itself) will be mapped to TypeScript dictionary type.
+For example, *Dictionary<int, string>* will be mapped to *{ [key: number]: string; }*.

 Complex property/field types
 ----------------------------